omarjuice/senior-enrichment/README.md

   * [  ] imageUrl - with a default value
   * [  ] gpa - decimal between 0.0 and 4.0
 * [  ] Students may be associated with at most one campuses.
 Likewise, campuses may be associated with many students

 * [  ] Write a route to serve up all students
-* [  ] Write a route to serve up a single student (based on their id), _including that student's campus_
+* [  ] Write a route to serve up all campuses

 #### Frontend
+* [  ] Write a campuses sub-reducer to manage campuses in your Redux store
 * [  ] Write a students sub-reducer to manage students in your Redux store
+* [  ] Write a component to display a list of all campuses (just their names and images)
-* [  ] Write a component to display a list of all students (just their first and last name)
+* [  ] Write a component to display a list of all students (just their names)
+* [  ] Display the all-campuses component when the url matches `/campuses`
 * [  ] Display the all-students component when the url matches `/students`

+Congrats!
+You have completed your first vertical slice!
+Make sure to `commit -m "Feature: Get All and Single Campus"` before moving on!

+### Tier 2: Single Student and Single Campus (25%)

+#### Backend

+* [  ] Write a route to serve up a single campus (based on its id), _including that campuses' students_
+* [  ] Write a route to serve up a single student (based on their id), _including that student's campus_

+#### Frontend
+* [  ] Write a component to display a single campus with the following information:
+  * [  ] The campus's name, image, address and description
+  * [  ] A list of the names of all students in that campus (or a helpful message if it doesn't have any students)
+* [  ] Display the appropriate campus's info when the url matches `/campuses/:campusId`
+* [  ] Clicking on a campus from the all-campuses view should navigate to show that campus in the single-campus view

-* [  ] Write a component to display a single student (should display their full name, email, image, gpa, and the name of their campus if they have one)
+* [  ] Write a component to display a single student with the following information:
+  * [  ] The student's full name, email, image, and gpa
+  * [  ] The name of their campus (or a helpful message if they don't have one)
 * [  ] Display the appropriate student when the url matches `/students/:studentId`
 * [  ] Clicking on a student from the all-students view should navigate to show that student in the single-student view

+* [  ] Clicking on the name of a student in the single-campus view should navigate to show that student in the single-student view
 * [  ] Clicking on the name of a campus in the single-student view should navigate to show that campus in the single-campus view

 Congrats!
 You have completed your second vertical slice!
 Make sure to `commit -m "Feature: Get All and Single Student"` before moving on!